Plan9-Archive/antshill/doc/livecd.md

 The vast majority of code on the live/install cd is the same as standard 9front, which builds on the earlier work of Bell Labs.
 The intention of this release is to offer an easy to test and install ANTS environment for 9front developers and users who are curious about these namespace tools.
 It is not intended as a new fork or competitor to standard 9front.
 Thanks especially to Cinap Lenrek for his leadership of the 9front project and generous time and assistance with everything I have needed to learn during the course of ANTS development.

 #### Known issues

+* If the user enters an incorrect value (non-glenda) for the authid: during the auth/wrkey section of the auth server install option, it will cause the whole install process to fail during the bootsetup step.

 * Updating and rebuilding the system using the 9front sysupdate command may result in the loss of some ANTS features, and require rebuilding/reinstalling some of the ANTS toolkit, because ANTS attempts to mostly contain its modifications and not overwrite the standard distribution, so for instance the customized rc with rfork V available will be overwritten if the system is rebuilt with a standard mk install in /sys/src.